SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 38. Click on Save

-39. Click on Add logic
+39. Select the button and Click on "Add logic to BUTTON 1"
 <br>![](/exercises/Exercise_2/images/image(39).png)